Skip to main content

 Challenges Peel is facing

-Rising housing prices and rent has made it increasingly unaffordable for middle-income earners to live in the region and now need our help to remain in their homes.
+Rising housing prices and rent have made it increasingly unaffordable for middle-income earners to live in Peel and now many need our help to remain in their homes or find more affordable housing.

 Our role

-As Service Manager of the affordable housing system, we focus on the lack of affordable and supportive housing.
+As Service Manager of the affordable housing system, we focus on the lack of affordable, community, and supportive housing.
 The Ontario government and Canadian government are more focused on policy and increasing market housing.

 We provide households with financial and non-financial support to help them get and keep housing they can afford.
 This includes ongoing subsidies and one-time funding for first and last month’s rent, or overdue rent.
 Non-financial support includes referrals to community agency partners that provide life skills, counselling, budgeting education and other support that helps clients get and keep their housing.